pfertyk/blog/content/007-nasa-aiohttp.md

 * we get the URL using the previously defined method and read the raw bytes from the image using `resp.read()`
 * we check if our image is good enough; if not, we keep looking
-* once we have a satisfying image we put it in the response (notice we still use the same `web.Response` class as before, but this time we put the `body` instead of `text`)
+* once we have a satisfying photo we put it in the response (notice we still use the same `web.Response` as before, but this time we specify the `body` instead of `text`)

-Note that in this code we have removed the redirection (`HTTPFound`), so now we can easily refresh the page to get another photo.
+Note: in this code we have removed the redirection (`HTTPFound`), so now we can easily refresh the page to get another image.

 Now we need to figure out how to validate the photos.
 One thing we can do rather easily is to check if the image is big enough.